jamieadams-nerd/jamieadams-nerd.github.io/about.md

 title: About Me
 ---

-My name is Jamie Adams (a.k.a, "Imodium Operator") and I am a principal software engineer with 30+ years of experience delivering secured, high-assurance systems, including Cross-Domain Solutions (CDS) and Multilevel Security (MLS) platforms.
-I have also architected and supported robust auditing and logging frameworks that ensure accountability, data integrity, and rapid detection of anomalies.
+My name is Jamie Adams (also known as “Imodium Operator”), and I’m a principal software engineer with more than 30 years of experience building secure, high-assurance systems.
+Over the years, my work has focused on environments where correctness, reliability, and security genuinely matter—particularly Cross-Domain Solutions (CDS) and Multi-Level Security (MLS) platforms.

-I am a seasoned high-assurance engineering practitioner with deep expertise in secure Linux/UNIX environments, system administration, C/Python/Rust development, SNMPv3 integration, and FIPS-compliant cryptography.
-Highly disciplined in consistently producing comprehensive, precise, and rigorously structured technical documentation that drives engineering excellence and operational clarity.

-For nearly two decades I contributed to accredited CDS and MLS products, including:
-* Forensic-quality audit/event subsystems aligned with RTB requirements
-* Remote guard monitoring with MLS-enforced separation
-* CDS-MIB and SNMPv3 notification integrations
-* Protocol adapters enabling safe SMTP and printing across security boundaries
-* High-assurance secure coding, formal testing, and FIPS-aligned architecture reviews
+Much of my career has involved designing and supporting systems that must be trustworthy even under failure or attack.
+This includes architecting robust auditing and logging frameworks that provide accountability, preserve data integrity, and enable rapid detection of anomalies.
+In high-assurance environments, those capabilities are not optional—they are foundational.

+I work primarily in secure Linux and UNIX environments and bring hands-on experience across system administration, C, Python, and Rust development, SNMPv3 integration, and FIPS-compliant cryptography.
+I place a strong emphasis on clear, precise technical documentation, believing that well-written documentation is as important to system security and longevity as the code itself.

+For nearly two decades, I contributed to accredited CDS and MLS products, working on areas such as forensic-quality audit and event subsystems aligned with Raise-the-Bar requirements, remote guard monitoring with MLS-enforced separation, CDS-MIB and SNMPv3 notification integrations, and protocol adapters that safely enabled services like SMTP and printing across security boundaries.
+Throughout that work, I’ve been deeply involved in secure coding practices, formal testing, and architecture reviews aligned with FIPS and high-assurance standards.

+Outside of work, I’m unapologetically a sci-fi nerd.
+I enjoy reading, music, and cooking, and I tend to bring a bit of that creative energy into my engineering work as well.
+I like using science-fiction references, metaphors, and the occasional Easter egg as a way to make complex systems more approachable and memorable.
+Even in serious, security-critical environments, there’s room for curiosity, creativity, and a sense of fun—done thoughtfully.

 ## Work Philosophy

 I value clarity, correctness, simplicity, and security.
-Code should be readable, predictable, and maintainable under pressure.
-System administrators should never have to guess what a tool is doing.
-Effective secure engineering is a mix of discipline, respect for constraints, and clean design.
+Code should be readable, predictable, and maintainable—especially under pressure.
+System administrators should never have to guess what a tool is doing or why it behaves the way it does.
+In my experience, effective secure engineering comes from discipline, respect for constraints, and clean, intentional design rather than unnecessary complexity.

 ## Repositories You’ll Find Here